Microwave oven: Variants and accessories

-A variant of the conventional microwave oven is the convection microwave oven.
-A convection microwave oven is a combination of a standard microwave oven and a convection oven.
+A variant of the conventional microwave oven is known as the convection microwave oven or combination microwave oven, a combination of a standard microwave oven and a convection oven.
 It allows food to be cooked quickly, yet come out browned or crisped, as from a convection oven.
+Plastic cookware is unsuitable for use with thermal heating as it does not withstand high temperatures.
 Convection microwave ovens are more expensive than conventional microwave ovens.
 Some convection microwave ovens—those with exposed heating elements—can produce smoke and burning odors as food spatter from earlier microwave-only use is burned off the heating elements.
-Some ovens use high speed air; these are known as impingement ovens and are designed to cook food quickly in restaurants, but cost more and consume more power.
+Some ovens use high-speed air; these are known as impingement ovens and are designed to cook food quickly in restaurants, but cost more and consume more power.

-In 2000, some manufacturers began offering high power quartz halogen bulbs to their convection microwave oven models, marketing them under names such as "Speedcook", "Advantium", "Lightwave" and "Optimawave" to emphasize their ability to cook food rapidly and with good browning.
-The bulbs heat the food's surface with infrared (IR) radiation, browning surfaces as in a conventional oven.
-The food browns while also being heated by the microwave radiation and heated through conduction through contact with heated air.
-The IR energy which is delivered to the outer surface of food by the lamps is sufficient to initiate browning caramelization in foods primarily made up of carbohydrates and Maillard reactions in foods primarily made up of protein.
-These reactions in food produce a texture and taste similar to that typically expected of conventional oven cooking rather than the bland boiled and steamed taste that microwave-only cooking tends to create.
+In 2000, some manufacturers began offering added high-power quartz halogen bulbs to their convection microwave ovens, marketing them under names such as "Speedcook", "Advantium", "Lightwave" and "Optimawave" to emphasize their ability to cook food rapidly and with good browning.
+The bulbs heat the food's surface with infrared (IR) radiation, browning surfaces as in a conventional oven, while the microwave radiation penetrates and cooks the inside.
+The IR energy is sufficient to initiate browning caramelization in foods primarily made up of carbohydrates, and Maillard reactions in foods primarily made up of protein.
+These reactions in food produce a texture and taste similar to that of thermal oven cooking rather than the bland and often soggy exterior that microwave-only cooking produces in many foods.

-In order to aid browning, sometimes an accessory browning tray is used, usually composed of glass or porcelain.
-It makes food crisp by oxidizing the top layer until it turns brown.
-Ordinary plastic cookware is unsuitable for this purpose because it could melt.
+To brown food with microwave energy, sometimes an accessory browning tray is used, usually made of glass or porcelain with a coating that is heated by absorbing microwave energy, browning the top layer of food.

-Frozen dinners, pies, and microwave popcorn bags often contain a susceptor made from thin aluminium film in the packaging or included on a small paper tray.
+Frozen meals, pies, and microwave popcorn bags may contain a susceptor made from thin aluminium film in the packaging or included on a small paper tray.
 The metal film absorbs microwave energy efficiently and consequently becomes extremely hot and radiates in the infrared, concentrating the heating of oil for popcorn or even browning surfaces of frozen foods.
-Heating packages or trays containing susceptors are designed for a single use and are then discarded as waste.
+Heating packages or trays containing susceptors are discarded after a single use.